для этой страницы,

 For landscape layer maps that form basic shape of the landscape keep the Culling flag enabled, otherwise no graphic data will be loaded.

-The overall terrain detail level and memory consumption depend on the size of the Virtual Texture components.
+The overall terrain memory consumption and intensity of data streaming depend on the size of the Virtual Texture components (Albedo, Normal and Height).
 Higher Texture Memory Size lets more tiles to be presented in video memory enabling you to have more tiles loaded at a moment.
 This parameter has the highest effect on the amount of VRAM consumption and is defined in the [0, 1] range, where:

 - The lowest value of 0 corresponds to the size of 3072×3072 pixels for each of 3 Landscape Terrain textures (~140 MB of VRAM),

 - The highest value of 1 stands for the size of 16384×16384 pixels for each of 3 Landscape Terrain textures (~3.1 GB of VRAM).